By Paul Martin

 I have the honor of working with Ezekiel’s aunt, Kia, and Cooper’s father, Harold.
 They are fighting for justice, as would you and I—like any family member whose loved one was a victim of injustice.
 Their argument cannot be debated in my view—out of greed, willfully and fully aware of the risks, people manufacture and sell fentanyl, killing thousands each year.

-Harold said recently, “We’ve not in denial that our son made a choice and took a Xanax…but he didn’t have to die.”
+Harold said recently, “We’re not in denial that our son made a choice and took a Xanax…but he didn’t have to die.”

 I sometimes say it’s like deciding to have a beer, and dying from it.